 The Preliminary Exam is offered in the Fall and Spring Quarters, at dates announced well in advance of the exam.
 Only students who have been formally admitted to the PhD program and have a PhD advisor on record are eligible to take the preliminary exam.
 All incoming graduate students who have been admitted to the PhD program and have previously received an MS degree must take the Preliminary Exam for the first time during the Fall Quarter of their second year in the program.
 If a second chance is required for the examination, it must be taken during the Spring Quarter of their second year.
 All incoming graduate students who have been admitted to the PhD program as MS/PhD students must take the Preliminary Exam for the first time in the Spring Quarter of their second year.
 If a second chance is required for the examination, it must be taken during the Fall Quarter of their second year.
 If a second chance is required for the examination, it must be taken during the Fall Quarter of their second year.
 If a second chance is required for the examination, it must be taken during the Fall Quarter of their second year.
 If a second chance is required for the examination, it must be taken during the Fall Quarter of their second year.
 If a second chance is required for the examination, it must be taken during the Fall Quarter of their third year.
-Students who do not take the Preliminary Exam in a timely fashion as defined above will not be considered to be in good academic standing and may not be allowed to continue in the Program.
+Failure to take the Preliminary Exam in the quarter required by the above guidelines will count as a failed exam.

 The student together with the faculty advisor must petition for the Preliminary Exam at least six weeks prior to the start of the Exam period.
 Students should meet the requirements for "Demonstration of Oral English Proficiency for Teaching Assistant Employment" as described in the UCI Catalogue before petitioning for the Preliminary Exam.
-Petition forms are available at http://mae.eng.uci.edu/graduate/prelim exam form.pdf.
+Petition forms are available at http://mae.eng.uci.edu/graduate/prelim_exam_form.pdf.